meikaykam/ai-case-study/README.md

 > Karthik Mahadevan and Karthik Kannan

 * How did the idea for the company (or project) come about?
 > Karthik Mahadevan was invited to a school for the blind in India to speak about design.
-When the students were asked about a problem they could solve, the answer was obvious they wanted to be more independent.
-They wanted to perform day-to-day activities on their own.
+When the students were asked about a problem they could solve, the answer was obvious they wanted to be more independent; they wanted to perform day-to-day activities on their own.

 * How is the company funded?
 How much funding have they received?
 > Envision is a private company that has received funding through a pre-seed and seed round.
 In the seed round, they raised 1.5 million euros from seven investors.